211-Connect/Norse/docs/docs/intro.md

 ## Environment Variables
+  Rename `.env.examples` to `.env` and set environment variables.

 The document also mentions several environment variables that need to be set, which are categorized into "PUBLIC" and "SECRET."
 These variables are essential for configuring various aspects of the NORSE project.
 Here are some of the environment variables mentioned:

 PUBLIC Variables:
 - `NEXT_PUBLIC_MAPBOX_API_KEY`: Mapbox API key(get from [mapbox api](https://docs.mapbox.com/api/overview/) )